cedricwalter/cedricwalter.github.io/_posts/2009-08-27-maven-dependencies-graph-plugin-in-teamcity-and-eclipse.md

 ## Configure your POM

-Ideally put this in your parent pom inside the &lt;build&gt; &lt;/build&gt; tag
+Ideally put this in your parent pom inside the <build> </build> tag

 ```
 <plugin>